Service and Sponsorship

 The core of our AA program is one alcoholic helping another alcoholic, and that’s the essence of both service and sponsorship.

 Steven has been going to AA/12 Step meetings since 1990 and has served at various levels – Group/District/Area.
 He’s “gone back out” two times in the last 26 years and learned some valuable lessons.
 The last time around he finally acknowledged to himself that he doesn’t believe in a God, or a Higher Power, and never really did over all his years in the fellowship.
-Finding agnostic AA meetings has been a huge part of his recovery over the past two years.
+Finding agnostic AA meetings has been a huge part of his recovery.
 He recently moved to Windsor, Ontario and is starting the first agnostic meeting in that city next month with the help of three other like-minded individuals.